variantstudios/greeleydowntown.com/_signature_events/holiday-open-house.md

 The Bean Plant Studio- 701 7th Street

-The Currier Inn- (at Accessories with a Flair!...and Hair- 801 8th Avenue
+The Currier Inn- (at Accessories with a Flair!…and Hair- 801 8th Avenue

 The Dragon’s Cache- 1109 7th Street